cyclone-project/cyclone-project.github.io/_usecases/entrance.md

 title: Entrance
 #title: Entrance meets Cyclone components deployment and integartion of federated identities.

 teaser: Linking Cyclone to other research projects.
-On the integration of Cyclone's Federated Identity provider to Entrance and an improved Entrance component deployment.
+On the integration of Cyclone's Federated Identity Provider to Entrance and an improved Entrance component deployment.
 ---
 # Use case overview